hamza94max/Wazaker/README.md

 ## Architecture

 The architecture of this application relies and complies with the following points below:
-- __Clean Architecture__,: into 3 layers ui, data, domain
+- __Clean Architecture__ into 3 layers ui, data, domain
-- __A single-activity architecture__, using the Navigation Components to manage fragment operations.
+- __A single-activity architecture__ using the Navigation Components to manage fragment operations.
 - __Pattern Model-View-ViewModel (MVVM)__ which facilitates a separation of development of the graphical user interface.
 - __Android architecture components__ which help to keep the application robust, testable, and maintainable.

 ![Capture](https://github.com/hamza94max/Foody/assets/54688005/d2f03de3-fee0-464d-a789-6c268f5d1dc8)

 # Languages and Tools

 * [Kotlin](https://kotlinlang.org/) - official programming language for Android development .
 * [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) - dependency injection library .
 * [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) - for asynchronous programming .